niianik/EmotionDiscriminationTask/README.md

  - ~ 40 minutes

-Please make sure that you have MATLAB and Psychtoolbox-3 (http://psychtoolbox.org/download.html) installed, and that you have downloaded/cloned the 'EmotionDiscriminationTask' directory, and saved it to a folder.
+Please make sure that you have MATLAB, Statistics and Machine Learning Toolbox, and Psychtoolbox-3 (http://psychtoolbox.org/download.html) installed, and that you have downloaded/cloned the 'EmotionDiscriminationTask' directory, and saved it to a folder.

 The directory should contain the following: